Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Implementation Details and Additional Analysis

+Overall, we observe that the Manifold metric outperforms other baselines on all three benchmarks, demonstrating both robustness and generalization.
+Interestingly, the gap between the Manifold metric and the second-best baseline is larger in the 5-dataset setting.

-\subsubsection{Additional Experiments for Transformer}
+\subsection{Additional Experiments for Transformer}

-We provide the results of ablation experiments for analyzing how manifold size changes in a Transformer.
+We provide the results of ablation experiments for analyzing how mode connectivity changes in a Transformer.

 We train a Transformer from a random initialization for $10$ epochs.
 The manifold size at initialization should be vast due to parameters lying on a high-loss surface.
-Therefore, to compute $M_t$, we use the manifold size at epoch $1$ as a reference point and monitor how it changes during training.
+Therefore, to compute $M_t$, we use the mode connectivity at epoch $1$ as a reference point and monitor how it changes during training.
 We compare the metric $M_t$ across different $q$ and plot them in \autoref{fig:BERT_random} (first).
-We observe that in all cases, the manifold size decreases.
+We observe that in all cases, the mode connectivity reduces.
 Moreover, the drop grows with $q$, suggesting that even the non-linear mode connectivity between parameters drops as the model is trained.

 In another experiment, we permute self-attention layer weights instead of FFN weights of the first encoder layer in TinyBERT to obtain different minima. \autoref{fig:BERT_random} (second) shows the manifold metric obtained during training different expanded models.
-We observe that the manifold size decreases throughout training similar to \autoref{fig:BERT_manifold} (middle).
+We observe that the manifold metric decreases throughout training similar to \autoref{fig:BERT_manifold} (middle).
 This ablation experiment also suggests that the manifold metric does not depend on the type of permutation applied to this model to obtain different minima.